lamech/x/README.markdown

 (and forcing myself to write about it) will hopefully be helpful to me, and who knows, maybe to others, too.

+** How It Works **

+I will push dated folders of stuff, usually with some thoughts and some code; when I have pieces I think are worth listening to, I'll post links to mp3's.
+I'll also post bookmarks to [delicous](http://delicious.com/lamech/x); to follow along, subscribe to [this RSS feed](http://feeds.delicious.com/v2/rss/lamech/x).
+Simple!

 ** Notes **

 - I make plenty of [other music](http://boywithmachine.net/music), too.

-- Big thanks to [Phillip "hiffy" Mendonca-Vieira](http://github.com/phillmv) for pointing me to Reg Braithwaite's [Homoiconic](http://github.com/raganwald/homoiconic/) blog as an example of a way to use github to technically realize this kind of code publication.
+- Big thanks to [Phillip "hiffy" Mendonca-Vieira](http://github.com/phillmv) for pointing me to Reg Braithwaite's [Homoiconic](http://github.com/raganwald/homoiconic/), and big thanks to Reg for coming up with a great way to use github for this kind of code publication.

 - For info on how you can use the mp3's of music I'll be linking to here, see the [license page](http://boywithmachine.net/music/license.html).